Chinese Herbal Medicine: Everything You Need To Know

 The Concept of Qi

 Qi is the vital energy that flows through the body, maintaining health and vitality.
 In TCM, Qi is considered the fundamental life force that sustains all living things.
-It is believed that Qi flows through the body along a network of meridians, or energy pathways.
+TCM holds that Qi flows through the body along a network of meridians, or energy pathways.
 The proper flow of Qi is essential for good health.
 When the flow of Qi is disrupted or blocked, it can lead to illness and disease.

 Meridians and Energy Flow